Select a location to start your tour:

 Lancaster lies on the River Lune and is Lancashire's most northerly city.
 Lancaster is well served by transport systems - it is just to the west of the M6, lies on the A6 and Lancaster Canal and the main westerly railway line runs through it: south to London and north to Scotland.

-Lancaster has an infamous history: it made much of its wealth in the nineteenth century from the slave trade and the imposing Lancaster castle is where the Pendle witches were tried in 1612.
+Lancaster has an infamous history: it made much of its wealth from the slave trade and the imposing Lancaster castle is where the Pendle witches were tried in 1612.
 The castle is still a working prison.

 These days, Lancaster draws people from south Cumbria and north Lancashire to shop in its pedestrianised streets and markets.
 Moreover, many students from all over Britain and the world come to the area to attend Lancaster University, south of the city at Bailrigg campus, or the University of Cumbria (the latest name for S.Martin's College).